-That gap helped lift German bond prices to a three-week high, a move supported by Spanish figures showing another record high unemployment rate and a rising tide of bad bank loans.
+That gap helped lift German bond prices to a three-week high, a move supported by Spanish data showing another record high unemployment rate and a rising tide of bad bank loans.

-Investors in British stocks shrugged off worries about Europe and focused on the better Chinese data and its implications for mining companies.
-That pushed London's FTSE 100 up 1.08 percent.
+Investors in British stocks shrugged off worries about Europe and focused on the better Chinese manufacturing data and its implications for mining companies.
+That pushed London's FTSE 100 up 1.09 percent.

-The growing confidence in the pace of China's economic recovery helped keep Brent crude oil above $113 a barrel and copper at $8,099 a tonne, while gold slipped to $1,670.14 an ounce.
+The growing confidence in the pace of China's economic recovery helped keep Brent crude oil above $113 a barrel and copper rose to $8,115 a tonne.
+Gold was priced at $1,672.36 an ounce.

 In the currency markets, the yen posted steep losses across the board after three days of gains, hurt by Japan's record trade deficit and comments from a Japanese economic official saying the government has no problem with the dollar hitting 100 yen.

 Traders cited reports quoting Deputy Economy Minister Yasutoshi Nishimura as saying the yen's decline is not over and a dollar/yen level of 100 would not be a concern.

 "(Nishimura) represents another official voice favoring further yen weakness and the remarks probably supported the latest bounce in dollar/yen, which began overnight," said Bob Lynch, chief currency strategist at HSBC in New York.